Kevin-Hernandez-Garza/python_work/README.md

 ### Chapter Six

 In this chapter we are learning all about dictionaries and how to store data in them.
 Dictonaries can be accessed through specific key/value pairs.
 Additionally, dictionaries are dynamic structures and allow you to add more key/value pairs once they have been created.
 Additionally, I learned how to add and modify key/value pairs, and the significance of using empty dictionaries and their used cases.
+Moreover, I learned how to iterate a dictionary using a for loop.